 Northern Graphite Corporation is an Ottawa-based Canadian mine development company that trades on the TSX Venture Exchange under the symbol “NGC” and on the OTCQX under the symbol “NGPHF”.

 Northern’s principal asset is the Bissett Creek graphite project located in southern Canada with easy access to labor, natural gas, equipment and supplies, and ports and markets.
-Bissett Creek is a very advanced stage project as an NI 43-101 bankable final Feasibility Study and received its major environmental permit.
-Additional operational permits and species-at-risk permitting are required to commence operations and are expected to be received in 2017.
-Northern anticipates that it will be in a position to begin construction of the mine in early 2018, subject to the availability of financing.
+Bissett Creek is a very advanced stage project as an NI 43-101 bankable final Feasibility Study has been completed and the major mining permit obtained.
+Additional operational permits and species-at-risk permitting are required to commence operations and all are expected to be received in 2019.
+Northern anticipates that it will be in a position to begin construction of the mine by late 2019, subject to the availability of financing.

 The Company believes that Bissett Creek has the best location/infrastructure, highest margin and highest percentage of large flake production of any new graphite project.
 The project will be developed in two phases, starting at 20,000tpy of production and then doubling when market conditions warrant.
 This results in a reasonable capital cost, which reduces financial risk, and a realistic production level that minimizes marketing risk.

 China produces over 70% of the world’s graphite but production is declining in its traditional mining areas due to ore depletion and environmental restrictions.
 This is creating a shortage of large and extra large flake concentrates.
 New Chinese mining areas mainly produce small flake and almost all will be directed into the battery market as China is substantially increasing its LiB manufacturing capacity.
 Also, China prefers to sell the rest of the world batteries or EVs rather than raw materials and announced that it is building a graphite stockpile equal to 80% of annual production by 2020.
 This creates serious security of supply concerns for the west.
 The European Union and the USA have both named graphite a supply critical mineral.